-Students may be able to transfer hours earned in other accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the M.A.S.M., MBA, and M.S.L., graduate programs (see section below for details regarding transfer for the M.Ed. programs).
-Typically, no more than six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree, unless by specific articulation agreement or under special circumstances.
+Students may be able to transfer hours earned in other accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the M.A.T., MBA, and M.S.L. graduate programs (see section below for details regarding transfer for the M.Ed. programs).
+Requests for transfer should be made through the students' individual graduate advisor.
+Typically, no more than six semester hours (with grades of A or B) may be applied to the Southwestern College graduate degree, unless by specific articulation agreement or under special circumstances.
+Transfer credits from a Southwestern College graduate program to a second graduate program are limited to six semester hours for equivalent courses from the prior degree.
+It is required that there will be sufficient remaining unique courses to satisfy the total credits for the second degree.
 The decision to accept transfer credit will be made by the appropriate academic administrator.